Home » Geography » Sedentary Farming

 Sedentary Farming Nature & Method of Cultivation

-Many aboriginal people of the tropical region are engaged in this type of farming.
-The method of agriculture is better than the shifting farming and has been becoming modern in recent times.
-Farm machinery, fertilisers, and high-yielding seeds are now used to grow more crops.
+Many indigenous people in tropical areas practice this type of farming.
+It is better than shifting farming and has become more modern recently.
+They now use farm machinery, fertilizers, and high-yield seeds to grow more crops.

 Read More: Subsistence Farming